N0taN3rd/Squidwarc/README.md

 `Squidwarc` is built using Node.js and [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface).

-Can't install Node on your system then `Squidwarc` highly recommends [WARCreate](http://warcreate.com/) or [WAIL](https://github.com/N0taN3rd/wail/releases).
+If you are unable to install Node on your system then `Squidwarc` highly recommends [WARCreate](http://warcreate.com/) or [WAIL](https://github.com/N0taN3rd/wail/releases).
 WARCreate did this first and if it had not `Squidwarc` would not exist :two_hearts: